publiclab/plots2/doc/API.md

 - `sort_by`: if 'recent' is passed, it returns the profiles from users with the most recent activity, otherwise, the results are sorted by user id (desc);
 - `order_direction`: `ASC` or `DESC` (the latter is the default);
-- `field`: if 'username' is passed, it returns the profiles from users searched by username only, otherwise by username and bio for a broader search.
+- `field`: if 'username' is passed, it returns the profiles from users searched by username only.
+Otherwise it returns the profiles by username and bio for a broader search.

 Example of full URL with the optional params (using the order_by DESC default value):